Injury Reserve: 2015–2016: Live from the Dentist Office and Floss

 In 2015, the group self-released Live from the Dentist Office, their 11-track breakout mixtape with features from Chuck Inglish, Curtis Williams, Glass Popcorn, and Demi Hughes.
 The mixtape was released through multiple digital platforms such as SoundCloud, iTunes, Tidal, and Spotify.
 Physical copies of the project were later sold through Injury Reserve's online store.
 Live from the Dentist Office generally received acclaim from music critics.

-On December 15, 2016, Injury Reserve released their second mixtape titled Floss, released again through a variety of digital platforms to similar acclaim.
+On December 15, 2016, Injury Reserve released their third mixtape titled Floss, released again through a variety of digital platforms to similar acclaim.
 The mixtape featured Vic Mensa and Cakes da Killa.
 Both projects were actually recorded in a dental office belonging to producer Parker Corey's grandfather.